microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

    choose who the new server for `Monarch`s is.)
-   - We're suggesting `WaitForSingleObject` here as opposed to having the monarch raise a WinRT event when it's closed, because it's possible that the monarch <!-- is assasinated --> closes unexpectedly, before it has an opprotunity to notify the servants.
+   - We're suggesting `WaitForSingleObject` here as opposed to having the monarch raise a WinRT event when it's closed, because it's possible that the monarch <!-- is assassinated --> closes unexpectedly, before it has an opportunity to notify the servants.

 By this mechanism, the processes will be able to communicate with the Monarch, who'll be responsible for managing any inter-process communication between